openshift/openshift-ansible/playbooks/provisioning/openstack/README.md

 quotas.
 It trades security for number of rules, by sharing the same set of firewall rules for master, node, etcd and infra nodes.

+The `required_packages` variable also provides a list of the additional prerequisite packages to be installed before to deploy an OpenShift cluster.
+Those are ignored though, if the `manage_packages: False`.

 #### Security notes

 Configure required `*_ingress_cidr` variables to restrict public access